xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 - [Fabric Beta](https://docs.fabric.io/android/beta/overview.html)

-The next picture shows an example of how the plugin prepares and deploys -in Fabric Beta- a snapshot version of a typical app.
+The next picture shows an example of a Build published by the Plugin.
 ***MOCK AN IMAGE***

 ## What is the preparation work based on?